hebibulla/vue-contactForm/README.md

 created with Vue.js 2 (cdn) + PHP 7.2 + PHP Mailer + Bootstrap4

-<span class="color:red;">demo page just a static site , you have to change mail.php file to set your own smtp mail address setting</span>
+<span style="color:red;">demo page dosent work , you have to change mail.php file to set your own smtp mail address and other setting</span>